1 year full-time

 Optional modules are indicative and available subject to numbers.

-This course can be studied 1 year full-time, 1.5 years full-time with placement or 3 years part-time, starting in September.
+This course can be studied 1 year full-time or 1.5 years full-time with placement, starting in January.
+Or this course can be studied 1 year full-time, 1.5 years full-time with placement or 3 years part-time, starting in September.

 This course has a placement option.
 Find out more about work placements available.